buhrmi/editor/README.md

 # Qurate Editor

-This is the Qurate Editor.
+This is a website editor prototype.
 Get crackin.
 Change the world.

+## Install

+    $ npm install

 ## Run locally